keithalewis/math/opm.md

 This formula can be read "Prices are expected discounted cash flows."
 It is a mathematically rigorous one-period example of the method used by [@GraDod1934] in _Security Analysis_ for valuing equities.
+Except Graham and Dodd only considered real-world probabilities, long before risk-neutal probabilities were invented.

 ## Examples